METH AND RENTALS

 Landlords need to take a proactive approach to protecting their investment.
 The team at Pukeko Rental Managers are proud to manage Meth free homes in New Zealand.

 We test for Meths, which attracts better tenants that can be confident they are living in a clean meth free rental property.
-Many tenants are willing to pay more for a healthy, contamination free home and with regular testing, we tend to deter unsuitable tenants from renting a property.
-Check out more info on how we manage meth here and feel free to give us a call to discuss managing meth in your property.
+Many tenants are willing to pay more for a healthy, contamination-free home and with regular testing, we tend to deter unsuitable tenants from renting a property.
+Feel free to give us a call to discuss managing meth in your property.